drewtayloroz/my-portfolio/README.md

 # Drew Taylor's portfolio

-This is my professional portfolio which uses AWS and ReactJS.
+This is my professional portfolio.
+This uses AWS and ReactJS.

+# Tech Used

+Git and Github
+SSH